-It was shown that the function $Z_f^{\top}(s)$ is independent of $h$ (cf. \cite[Th\'eor\`eme 3.2]{DL92}), and that its poles are very interesting numerical invariants, which concern the monodromy conjecture.
-The local topological zeta function $Z_{f,x}^{\top}(s)$ associated to $(f,x)$ is also defined in the same way where the sum over $I\subseteq S$ is replaced by the sum over $I\subseteq S$ satisfying $I\cap S_x\not=\emptyset$.
+It was shown that the function $Z_f^{\top}(s)$ is independent of the choice of $h$ (cf. \cite[Th\'eor\`eme 3.2]{DL92}), and its poles are interesting numerical invariants, which concern the monodromy conjecture.
+The {\it local} topological zeta function $Z_{f,x}^{\top}(s)$ associated to $(f,x)$ is also defined in the same way where the sum over $I\subseteq S$ is replaced by the sum over $I\subseteq S$ satisfying $I\cap S_x\not=\emptyset$.

-It is a fact that the monodromy conjecture is among essentially important problems in singularity theory, algebraic geometry and other branches of mathematics.
-In the original version of Igusa, it was expected to be a surprising bridge that connects geometry and arithmetic of a integer-coefficient polynomial.
-The topological version was first stated in \cite{DL92} using topological zeta functions.
+It is a fact that the monodromy conjecture is one of important problems in singularity theory, algebraic geometry and other branches of mathematics.
+In Igusa's original version, it is expected to be a bridge that connects geometry and arithmetic of a integer-coefficient polynomial.
+The topological version was first stated in \cite{DL92} using the topological zeta function.